planetlabs/planet-view/README.md

 ## Development

-The development environemnt requires [Node](http://nodejs.org/) and [Make](http://www.gnu.org/software/make/).
+The development environment requires [Node](http://nodejs.org/) and [Make](http://www.gnu.org/software/make/).
 During development, the extension resources will be built in the `./build/dist` directory.
 To build this directory and start a file watcher that rebuilds on all changes, run the following:

     make start